shunyihuang1997/Stats-628-Module-3/README.md

 3.The data description file contains introduction of all the datasets <br />

-4.The Image folder contains two heatmaps of all features, and two htmls that were used in our shiny app
+4.The Image folder contains two heatmaps of all features, two htmls that were used in our shiny app, and four pngs that are used in .md file

 [Shiny Link](https://whvicc-shunyi-huang.shinyapps.io/upload_shiny/)